Skip to main content

 How much money does the debt avalanche save vs the snowball?

-The savings depend on your specific debts.
-Typical savings range from $100 to $5,000+ depending on balance sizes, interest rate differences, and payoff timeline.
-Use a debt payoff calculator to compare both methods with your actual numbers.
+It depends on your specific debts.
+Typical savings range from $100 to $5,000+ based on balance sizes, rate differences, and payoff timeline.
+Plug your actual numbers into a debt payoff calculator to see the real difference.

 What if two debts have the same interest rate?

-If two debts have the same rate, it doesn't matter which you pay first from an avalanche perspective.
-You could use the snowball approach for the tiebreaker (pay the smaller balance first) or choose based on other factors like whether one has a variable rate that might increase.
+Then the order doesn't matter from an avalanche standpoint.
+You could use the snowball tiebreaker—pay the smaller balance first for a quicker win—or factor in whether one has a variable rate that might climb.